 Mileage

-Nitto Recon Grappler is the typical Southern region tire.
-It might have some defects in the matter of winter performance.
-However, this is mostly caused by its stiff compound and a limited amount of sipes.
+The Nitto Recon Grappler is a tire that’s well-suited for the typical conditions in Southern regions.
+While it may have some limitations in terms of winter performance, these shortcomings are primarily due to its stiff compound and a limited number of sipes.

-Because of its compact pattern, limited sipes, and stiff compound, Nitto Recon Grappler provides long-lasting rubber.
-I strongly recommend it if tread life is your priority.
+Thanks to its variable pitch design, limited sipes, and stiff compound, the Nitto Recon Grappler offers long-lasting durability.
+I wholeheartedly recommend it if a long tread life is your primary concern.

 Getting maximum wear life from a tire is related to you as well as your tire,